 1. The Chase

 I tap the triggers on my laser cannons; I have done it a thousand times before.
 Someone in a flannel jacket paints a target on them.
-We don’t know why, we don’t need to know, fuck it we don’t want to know.
+We don’t know why, we don’t need to know, we don’t want to know.
 Someone paints a target on them and we shoot the hell out of them.
 Centre the crosshairs, tap the triggers, and boom.

 There’s something up with this ship though, a junkyard Corellian freighter.
 Could be a smuggler or resistance fighter, but someone painted the circles on this guy and here I am trying to obliterate him.
 Only my targeting computer has blipped out or something.
 I centre my cross-hairs and fire the lasers again.
 And nothing.

 The freighter is either out of control or the pilot is a genius.
 Whichever it is I am ready, here at last, ready to roll, fingers on the triggers.
 I graduated top at flight academy, with a sharp shooter merit in weapons free training, and I have a three digit kill score that a battle cruiser would die for.
 I am ESF and I am Tie ‘til I die.

 The gravity readings from the planet are normal, just another hunk of rock covered in sand, desert planet number who knows what.
 Only I know there was a battle here, and the Empire had their asses handed to them; that much is clear from the Super Star Destroyer smashed halfway into the rippling dunes.

 It was sombre on the briefing deck, a generation weighed down with the burden of their war.
 This planet isn’t just a junkyard; it’s littered with the corpses of their brothers and friends.
 We know what it means to them, a burning hot reminder of where they went wrong.
 But this is my battle, and that won’t be my legacy.